 Supplies: Store-bought cookies (like Chips Ahoy!), frosting, sprinkles, candies, food coloring (optional)

-Sweets make a party, but making these sweets becomes the party.
+Sweets make a party, but making these sweets (like these sugar cookies) becomes the party.
 Let each guest slather frosting on the cookies; then, decorate them with sprinkles and anything else you have on hand (think: Nerds, Smarties).
 Have contests to see who can make the silliest cookie, the best-looking cookie, the grossest, etc. Take a plate of cookies to friends or neighbors to let them know what you’re celebrating.
 Or, if you’re applauding a team effort, let your kids take some cookies to their coach, teacher, or a friend as a way to say thanks.
-(Wanna bake a batch?
-This easy puffy sugar cookies recipe uses ingredients you probably have on hand!)

 Skit in a Bag